-State of California County of
+State of California

+County of -

 On before me,,

 (here insert name and title of the officer)

 personally appeared

-who proved to me on the basis of satisfato the within instrument and acknowledge actory evidence to be the person(s) whose name(s) is/are subscribed ged to me that he/she/they executed the same in his/her/their authorized r signature(s) on the instrument the person(s), or the entity upon
+to the within instrument and acknowledge ctory evidence to be the person(s) whose name(s) is/are subscribed ed to me that he/she/they executed the same in his/her/their authorized signature(s) on the instrument the person(s), or the entity upon ecuted the instrument.

 I certify under PENALTY OF PERJURY is true and correct. under the laws of the State of California that the foregoing paragraph

 WITNESS my hand and official seal.

 Signature

 (Seal)